vinayvis821/SimpleSpammer/README.md

 - Choose option 2 in the program, and sit back to watch the drama unfold

 ## Thank you for reading!

-Consider giving a star on the repo or dropping a follow on my profile

 _-vinayvis821_